IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 The *obedient-faith* view must:

-* Reinterpret or minimize texts that attribute salvific effect to Baptism (Acts 2:38; 1 Pet 3:21; Rom 6), or reduce the sacrament to symbol rather than God’s instrumental action.
+* Reinterpret or minimize texts that attribute salvific effect to Baptism (Acts 2:38; 1 Pet.
+3:21; Rom.
+6), or reduce the sacrament to symbol rather than God’s instrumental action.

 #### Assessment of challenges